raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 sudo systemctl enable hostapd
 ```

-This completes software installation.
+Software installation is complete.
 We will configure the access point software later on.

 ## Configure bridge networking

 ### Create a bridge device and populate the bridge (systemd-networkd)

-Add a bridge network device called br0 in the system by creating the following file:
+Add a bridge network device named `br0` by creating the following file:

 ```
 sudo nano /etc/systemd/network/bridge-br0.netdev